 On September 23, 2015, the SOAH ALJ in Order No. 5, granting Fremont’s motion to amend the application and attachments thereto as the active application.

-On December 21, 2015, Fremont, Commission Staff, and Intervenors Donald R. Allen, Mary C. Allen, and Christine Chartier (collectively, Signatories) filed a joint motion to admit evidence and to remand the proceeding to the Commission, with attachments including the signed Stipulation, agreed proposed tariff, and proposed final order.
-Fremont filed the Affidavit of Fred Gregory and Commission Staff filed testimony of Commission Staff witness Heidi Graham in support of the Stipulation.
+On December 21, 2015, Fremont, Commission Staff, and intervenors Donald R. Allen, Mary C. Allen, and Christine Chartier (collectively, signatories) filed a joint motion to admit evidence and to remand the proceeding to the Commission, with attachments including the signed stipulation, agreed proposed tariff, and proposed final order.
+Fremont filed the affidavit of Fred Gregory and Commission Staff filed the testimony of Commission Staff witness Heidi Graham in support of the stipulation.

 On December 29, 2015, the SOAH ALJ issued Order No. 7, admitting evidence, dismissing the SOAH docket, and remanding the proceeding to the Commission.